computationalpathologygroup/few-shot-object-retrieval/README.md

 ##### Create enconding
 The following line will create an .npy encoded representation for the gives wsi with the given model.
-An optional tissue mask van be given to speed up the encoding.
+An optional tissue mask can be specified to speed up the encoding.
  - python encode.py --model_path='path_to_encoder_model' --image_path='path_to_wsi' --mask_path='path_to_mask' --output_path='path_to_output'